TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Results

 \section{Results}

-The set of experiments performed to validate and compare the proposed system with other algorithms from the state-of-the-art is exposed in this Section.
+The set of experiments performed to validate and compare the proposed system with other algorithms from the state-of-the-art is presented in this Section.
 More specifically, the experimental setup is explained in section \ref{sec:setup}, while the results, discussions, and comparisons with other methods are detailed in Section \ref{sec:discussions}.
+Section \ref{sec:issues} introduces some open issues for the TOP.